natemoo-re/deckdeckgo-docs/README.md

 ## Getting Started

+Start you new presentation by following the quick  👉 [Getting Started guide](https://docs.deckdeckgo.com/docs) 👈

+## Example

+The [DeckDeckGo website](https://github.com/deckgo/deckdeckgo-website) is a full featured presentation developed with [DeckDeckGo].

+## Develop

-If you wish to run this documentation locally, proceed as following:
+If you wish to develop and run this documentation locally, proceed as following:

 ```
 git clone https://github.com/deckgo/deckdeckgo-docs